dotnet/aspnetcore/CONTRIBUTING.md

 -  Tests only need to be present for issues that need to be verified by QA (e.g. not tasks)
 -  If there is a scenario that is far too hard to test there does not need to be a test for it.
   - "Too hard" is determined by the team as a whole.

+**Feedback**

+Your pull request will now go through extensive checks by the subject matter experts on our team.
+Please be patient; we have hundreds of pull requests across all of our repositories.
+Update your pull request according to feedback until it is approved by one of the ASP.NET team members.
+After that, one of our team members will add the pull request to **dev**.